THUDM/GRAND/README.md

 ## Running Environment

 The experimental results reported in paper are conducted on a single NVIDIA GeForce RTX 2080 Ti with CUDA 10.0, which might be slightly inconsistent with the results induced by other platforms.

+## The AMiner-CS Dataset
+The AMiner-CS dataset can be downloaded from [google drive](https://drive.google.com/file/d/1yG5BP0GJKoB2Q07Uqd1DuC2tMf4EZo4u/view?usp=sharing) or [baidu drive](https://pan.baidu.com/s/1QWsioe2hPTFWyoL3aF6jlQ) with password l0pe.
+This dataset is extracted from [AMiner Citation Graph](https://www.aminer.cn/citation).
+Each node of the graph corresponds to a paper in computer science, and edges represent citation relations between papers.
+We use averaged [GLOVE-100](https://nlp.stanford.edu/projects/glove/) word vector of paper abstract as the node feature vector.
+These papers are manually categorized into 18 topics based on their publication venues.
+We use 20 samples per class for training, 30 samples per class for validation and the remaining nodes for test in our expeirments.